 If you’ve read my About page, then you know that I don’t fall into those categories.
 I have both a bachelor’s degree and a Master’s degree, and I taught professionally for three years.
 I serve a very specific niche, and I’m highly qualified to serve that niche–because I used to be them.
 I used to be a teacher.
 I know the demands.
 I know the schedule.
 I know the responsibilities.
 I also have the same professional education and training that they have.

 So why am I a virtual assistant?
 Because I am empowered by being self-employed and running my own business.
 I’ve been mentored, and I’ve received help here and there, but by and large, I built my business myself and achieved the success I’ve enjoyed through my own hard work.
-I also love being able to work from home and to make enough money to support myself and contribute financially to my relationship with my boyfriend.
+I also love being able to work from home and to make enough money to contribute financially to my relationship with my husband.
 Most importantly, I think, is that I’ve always felt a pull to help others.
 Is virtual assistance next to sainthood?
 No, I’m not selflessly helping people–I’m getting benefit (a.k.a.
 I’m receiving an income).
 But, I’m helping busy teacherpreneurs run their businesses and expand their reach in providing educational materials that reach thousands of children worldwide.

 When I first started my business, I outlined my business policies and terms.
 I identified my ideal client and my target market.
-I researched and tested different online business tools, like FreshBooks and G Suite (formerly known as Google for Work)*.
+I researched and tested different online business tools, like FreshBooks (although I currently use QuickBooks Online) and G Suite (formerly known as Google for Work)*.
 I set up business bank accounts and a business PayPal account.
 I track client time worked, I invoice clients on agreed-upon schedules, and I track my expenses.
 I’ve watched webinars and enrolled in online courses to help me become a better business owner and virtual assistant.
 I learned how to pay estimated taxes and diligently pay them each quarter.
 Just last week, I incorporated as an LLC to provide legal protection for my business and myself and to separate my business from myself as an individual a little bit.
 I have a welcome kit and contract agreement that I have clients electronically read and sign when we first start working together.

 My point is, I set myself up as a business, because I am a business owner.
 I charge what I charge because I have training, skills, and professionalism that deserve those rates.
 The same is true for other virtual assistants.
 Even if they don’t happen to have collegiate and professional training similar to what I have, they have other skills that are worthy of being recognized as business skills and of being paid reasonable rates.
 In fact, many of the virtual assistants I know (virtually, of course) have been in business for years, and that alone deserves recognition and fair rates.